xiaoaxe/xiao-python-webapp/README.md

 # xiao-first-webapp
-i am learning python3 with the help of michaelliao i really really want to be full engaged in coding.
+i am learning python3 with the help of michaelliao.